Merical/follower-py/README.md

 Required Python Package: python3, opencv-contrib-python, numpy, scipy, serial, readchar

 The parameters are written in the config.yaml

-To run the algorithm:  (you may rewrite the process to fit your own platform)
+To run: (you may need to reprogramme the process to fit your own platform)

+    cd cpp_extension & make

     python3 follower.py

     python3 keyboard_run.py